-Once a leading economic driver, the manufacturing sector has noticeably contracted from 8.1% of the Australian workforce in 2010 to 6.4% in 2021, exacerbated by the closure of onshore car manufacturers in 2017.
-Nonetheless, this industry maintains a significant presence in Regional Australia, with regional manufacturers contributing almost one third of the nation's manufacturing economic and employment figures.
+Once a leading economic driver, the manufacturing sector has noticeably contracted from 8.1% of the Australian workforce in 2010 to 6.4% in 2021, exacerbated by the closure of onshore car manufacturers in 2017.^{57,58} Nonetheless, this industry maintains a significant presence in Regional Australia, with regional manufacturers contributing almost one third of the nation's manufacturing economic and employment figures.59

-Within this sector, food production, machinery, equipment and metal manufacturing dominate, powered by Regional Australia's strong primary production industries of agriculture and mining.
+Within this sector, food production, machinery, equipment and metal manufacturing dominate, powered by Regional Australia's strong primary production industries of agriculture and mining.60

 The sector has also adjusted in recent decades through opportunities offered by advanced manufacturing.
-Rural towns specialised in advanced manufacturing are typically supported by their commodity sector counterpart or by local skills that are unique to the region.
+Fural towns specialised in advanced manufacturing are typically supported by their commodity sector counterpart or by local skills that are unique to the region.
 In these regions, often only a few primary employers contribute to the majority of the regional employment and output.
+Furally, the sector has also adjusted in recent decades through opportunities offered by advanced manufacturing are typically supported by their commodities of the regional employment and output.
+Furally, the sector has a sector ha

-- The competitiveness of Australia's manufacturing sector has been constrained by high labour costs, dispersed populations and remoteness to major export markets. - With a growing emphasis on valueadding processes, there is pressure to upskill local workforces, with 17.2% of Australian manufacturers noting that skills shortages inhibits overall business activity and performance, and 14% saying that it constrains innovative thinking.
-A key area for development will be providing the necessary skills training infrastructure to foster a suitably skilled workforce. - Poor digital infrastructure was also identified as a limitation to industry growth and remaining globally competitive.
+- The competitiveness of Australia's manufacturing sector has been constrained by high labour costs, dispersed populations and remoteness to major export markets.63 - With a growing emphasis on valueadding processes, there is pressure to upskill local workforces, with 17.2% of Australian manufacturers noting that skills shortages inhibits overall business activity and performance, and 14% saying that it constrains innovative thinking.64 A key area for development will be providing the necessary skills training infrastructure to foster a suitably skilled workforce.65 - Poor digital infrastructure was also identified as a limitation to industry growth and remaining globally competitive.66

 - A greater focus on advanced manufacturing and diversification along the value chain has allowed Regional Australian manufacturers to drive a new wave of growth and opportunity.
 Rather than focusing on high-volume production, Australia has now recognised the benefits of specialising in high-value, customised goods that align with the country's reputation as a high-quality, premium producer.
-Regional areas have considerable opportunities in the fast-growing food manufacturing and agribusiness sectors, with projected annual growth of 3.6% to 2030 in national value. - The Australian Government's Sovereign Manufacturing Capability Plan - Tranche One outlines potential supply chain vulnerabilities for critical products and opportunities for Australian businesses to address them. - Additionally, Industry 4.0 will mobilise Australian technologies and innovation to enhance manufacturing processes and productivity to further support development in regional areas.
-Regional growth will be driven by significant investment and priority given to strengthening advanced manufacturing capability in Australia's regions, such as the Modern Manufacturing Initiative, Supply Chain Resilience Initiative and Manufacturing Modernisation Fund.
+Regional areas have considerable opportunities in the fast-growing food manufacturing and agribusiness sectors, with projected annual growth of 3.6% to 2030 in national value.67 - The Australian Government's Sovereign Manufacturing Capability Plan - Tranche One outlines potential supply chain vulnerabilities for critical products and opportunities for Australian businesses to address them.68 - Additionally, Industry 4.0 will mobilise Australian technologies and innovation to enhance manufacturing processes and productivity to further support development in regional areas.69 Regional growth will be driven by significant investment and priority given to strengthening advanced manufacturing capability in Australia's regions, such as the Modern Manufacturing Initiative, Supply Chain Resilience Initiative and Manufacturing Modernisation Fund.70